JakobKe/oakestra-kubernetes-plugin-evaluation/tests/plugin-overhead/ReadMe.md

-metrics Directory ausführen, um zu prüfen, welchen Impact die jeweiligen Plugins auf Plain Kubernetes haben.
+Run the metrics directory to check the impact of the respective plugins on Plain Kubernetes.

 Plain vs. oakestra vs. karmada vs. ocm.

-Dafür gibt es keine Skripts - vielleicht nur eine Beschreibung, wie es aufgebaut ist.
+There are no scripts for the set up.
+Follow the instructions online